anatolii-kolesov/anatolii_portfolio/Portfolio.md

 ### Overview

-This is a sales dashboard I made using the in-built dataset in Power BI
+This is a sales dashboard I made using the in-built dataset in Power BI showing the sales, profits and units of products sold by an online store.

 ![](https://github.com/anatolii-kolesov/anatolii_portfolio/blob/main/images/sales_dashboard.PNG)